FrederickMappin/NGS_TS_RNAseq/README.md

 # (task seperated) RNA-seq repo

 ---
-This repo consist of task seperated  scripts  for learning ins and out of RNA-seq.
+This repo is for learning purposes only!! ideally you would want to use a RNA analysis analysis like Nextflow rnaseq pipeline.
 Together they can be used to do full RNA-seq Analysis as seen as in  [Odor-evoked Transcriptomes ](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0293018)

 RNA sequencing (RNA-seq) is a high-throughput technique used to analyze the entire transcriptome, which is the complete set of RNA molecules in a cell.
 It involves isolating RNA, converting it into complementary DNA (cDNA), and sequencing it to obtain detailed data on gene expression levels, splicing patterns, and the presence of non-coding RNAs.
 RNA-seq enables the identification of novel transcripts, alternative splicing events, and gene mutations, providing insights into cellular processes and disease mechanisms.
 Unlike microarrays, RNA-seq does not require predefined probes, making it highly sensitive and capable of detecting low-abundance transcripts.
 It has become a powerful tool for comparative genomics, functional genomics, and personalized medicine.